Sample donor engagement calendar

 June

-With tax time behind them, and the year-end rush still months away, donors and their advisors typically have more bandwidth to dig into discussions about including your organization’s endowment in an estate plan.
+• With tax time behind them, and the year-end rush still months away, donors and their advisors typically have more bandwidth to dig into discussions about including your organization in an estate plan.
 Just because the pace is slower doesn’t mean the energy takes a hit!
 This is a great time to catch donors in a more relaxed mode.

 July

-Your local community foundation team is always a sounding board and resource for staying up-to-date with tax legislation that could impact your donors’ giving habits.
+• Your local community foundation team is always a sounding board and a resource for staying up to date on tax legislation that could impact your donors’ giving habits.

 August

-Content can touch on not only Make a Will Month, but also forecasting the busy third and fourth quarters.
-Now is the time for donors to discuss annual gifts, major gifts, and planned gifts.
+• Content can touch on not only Make a Will Month, but also forecasting the busy third and fourth quarters.
+Now is the time for donors to discuss annual, major, and planned gifts.

 September

-Content can include encouraging donors to start looking at how their giving goals are shaping up for the year.
-If a donor has expressed intentions to set up a planned gift or give via a Qualified Charitable Distribution, it’s wise to set these transactions in motion now to avoid the year-end rush.
+• Content can include encouraging donors to start looking at how their giving goals are shaping up for the year.
+If a donor has expressed intent to set up a planned gift or make a Qualified Charitable Distribution, it’s wise to initiate these transactions now to avoid the year-end rush.

 October